MIDWIVES' ASSOCIATION OF WASHINGTON STATE

 • STORE

-Our pre-recorded Preparation Video (below) is the best place to start if you've never attended Lobby Day before.
-It covers logistics, lobbying tips, and why Lobby Day is so important.
-We are back in person this year!
+Our pre-recorded Preparation Video (above) is the best place to start if you've never attended Lobby Day before.
+It covers logistics, lobbying tips, & why Lobby Day is so important.
+We are back in person!

 Short on time?
 You can check out these Webinar slides: